 Make sure you’ve choosen your workspace in ‘Select root directory:’

 Connect the BleuIO dongle to the computer.
 Run the web script to connect to the other BleuIO dongle on the STM32.
-Now you can send messages to the LCD screen.
+The web script is available inside the source file.
+Now we can control the colors wirelessly.

 Create a simple Html file called index.html which will serve as the frontend of the script.
 This Html file contains some buttons that help connect and read advertised data from the remote dongle, which is connected to stm32.